 A tax deduction is a reduction in one's taxable income.
 It results in less of your income being taxable, which causes a lower tax liability.

 This should not be confused with a tax credit, which is a reduction of a person's tax bill.
 A tax credit almost always results in a lower tax burden than a tax deduction of the same amount.

 Many common expenses in Irwin can be deducted, in whole or in part, from your taxable income.
 Federal tax deductions include charitable donations, union dues, interest paid on a mortgage, and state and local taxes.

 How Can A Irwin, Pennsylvania Tax Attorney Help?

 Income tax laws can get quite complex, especially when large amounts of money from multiple sources are involved.
-It would not be a bad idea to call a Irwin, Pennsylvania tax attorney to avoid the consequences of under-paying, and to prevent you from over-paying.
+It would not be a bad idea to call an Irwin, Pennsylvania tax Attorney to avoid the consequences of under-paying, and to prevent you from over-paying.